datalayer/jupyter-ui/jep/README.md

 This JEP defines how React.js technology can be used to build user interfaces in Jupyter related projects.

-The deliverable will be the creation of a `ui-toolkit` providing accessible and themed widgets fully compatible with React.js.
+The deliverable will be the creation of a `ui-components` repository providing accessible and themed widgets fully compatible with React.js.
 But without blocking usage by other popular frontend technologies like Vue.js or Svelte.

-On top of that toolkit, extended functionalities on `reactivity` and `collaboration` are also discussed here.
+On top of those components, extended functionalities on `reactivity` and `collaboration` are also discussed here.
 But they are out-of-scope of the deliverable.
 It makes sense to already discuss those last aspects in relationship with [Jupyter Widgets](https://github.com/jupyter-widgets) and the current JupyterLab Realtime collaboration features.

+We propose to move the current https://github.com/jupyterlab-contrib/jupyter-ui-toolkit repository to a Jupyter top-level repository.
+The home of that repository and the npm.js package naming still needs to be defined.
+That repository will be advertised as the default way to build user interface that conform to the Jupyter guidelines.

 # Motivation